PICTURED (L-R): Season One Cast – Ben Steel, Michala Banas, Alan Fletcher, Rowena Hutson, Sally McLean and Billy Smedley. Photo by Yanni Dellaportas.

 WHAT IS THIS?

-Created by Australian actor, Sally McLean in 2015, Shakespeare Republic is an internationally award-winning web series produced by Incognita Enterprises that celebrates not just the world’s greatest playwright, but also his insightful understanding of the big issues of his time.
+Created by Australian actor, Sally McLean in 2015, Shakespeare Republic is an internationally award-winning, female-led and culturally diverse anthology series produced by Incognita Enterprises that celebrates not just the world’s greatest playwright, but also his insightful understanding of the big issues of his time.
 Insights that still hold relevance today and form the basis for a truly diverse, inventive and epic journey into the nature of being human.

 Our manifesto is simple –